Things to do in Albany

 Other vines in the area were also ripe and looking gorgeous.
 The picture is of those at Montgomery’s Hill Wines www.montgomeryshill.com.au on the South Coast Highway situated on the banks of the Kalgan River.
 The cellar door is open 7 days and cheese platters are available if you’re hungry.

-23 Things to Do in and around Albany
+23 Things to Do in Albany and What to look out for too.

 - Visit Little Beach (surely one of the prettiest beaches in the world?) and Two People’s Bay, and Middleton Beach.